caglayantuna/tensorly-gcp/README.rst

 TensorLy-Gcp
 ===============================================
-TensorLy-Gcp is a Python library for generalized parafac decomposition (GCP) [1] and its stochastic version (SGCP) [2] which allow using different kind of losses rather than only Euclidean  that builds on top of `TensorLy <http://tensorly.org/dev/installation.html>`_.
-Both algorithms aim at decreasing loss between the input tensor and estimated tensor by using gradient which is calculated according to the selected loss by the user.
+TensorLy-Gcp is a Python library for fitting generalized parafac decomposition (GCP) [1] and its stochastic version (SGCP) [2] which allows using different losses rather than only Euclidean.
+Tensorly-Gcp builds on top of `TensorLy <http://tensorly.org/dev/installation.html>`_.
+Both GCP and SGCP algorithms fit generalized parafac given an input tensor using a gradient-based algorithm.
+Gradients are computed according to a loss selected by the user, and may be provided by the user, allowing customization.
 While GCP implementation uses Limited-memory BFGS (LBFGS) method for optimization, SGCP uses ADAM optimization as in [2].

-Following losses can be used in Tensorly-Gcp:
+The following losses are implemented in Tensorly-Gcp:

 - Rayleigh
 - Bernoulli odds